 Click HERE to read Peace Boat's report on their 2016 summer trip with Global Kids.

-Global Kids’ U.S. in the World Initiative is an innovative yearlong program that brings thirty New York City high school students to the Council on Foreign Relations for three intensive weeks during the summer, with follow-up peer education during the school year.
+Global Kids’ Summer Institute at the Council on Foreign Relations is an innovative yearlong program that brings thirty New York City high school students to the Council on Foreign Relations for three intensive weeks during the summer, with follow-up peer education during the school year.
 Students engage in leadership development activities, interact with CFR Fellows and other leading experts on global issues through roundtable discussions, and travel to top international institutions such as the United Nations, the New York Times, and Human Rights Watch.
 Past guest speakers at the program include Leslie Gelb, Richard Haass, Kambale Musavuli, Isobel Coleman, George Stephanopoulos, and Gideon Rose.
 The program culminates with a final project designed by the youth to engage hundreds of their peers in dialogue about U.S. foreign policy and international law.
 The application process is closed for summer 2017.
 High school students are eligible to apply.
 Please check back in the spring of 2018 for next summer's institute.

 GLOBAL KIDS DC SUMMER INSTITUTE